leeturner/spring-boot-graphql-example/README.md

       }
     }

-The same applies for the `findAllInvoices` query although this one is a little more interesting given its relationship to the `Client` entity.
+The same applies for the `invoices` query although this one is a little more interesting given its relationship to the `Client` entity.
 Using GraphQL we can traverse the object graph and return the `Client` data along with the invoice:

 Query:

-    {findAllInvoices{id status gross net vat client{id name}}}
+    {invoices{id status gross net vat client{id name}}}

 Result:

     {
       "data": {
-        "findAllInvoices": [
+        "invoices": [
           {
             "id": "3",
             "status": "DRAFT",